bodsch/ansible-docker-sd/README.md

 The binaries are installed below `/opt/docker-sd/${docker-sd_version}` and later linked to `/usr/sbin`.
 This should make it possible to downgrade relatively safely.

-The Prometheus archive is stored on the Ansible controller, unpacked and then the binaries are copied to the target system.
+The Source archive is stored on the Ansible controller, unpacked and then the binaries are copied to the target system.
 The cache directory can be defined via the environment variable `CUSTOM_LOCAL_TMP_DIRECTORY`.
 By default it is `${HOME}/.cache/ansible/docker-sd`.
 If this type of installation is not desired, the download can take place directly on the target system.